Flinn-Brown: For Experienced Civic Leaders Aiming to Serve Arizona

 Learn and grow from hearing many perspectives and rigorous study of facts and figures

 Conservative, liberal, or independent, Fellows often say how much they learn from the seminars and other events, and that they benefited most from hearing numerous perspectives on issues, particularly from those they didn’t agree with.
-Discussion of different opinions catalyzes reflection, deeper understanding and, sometimes, new opinions.
-The experience is rigorous, challenging, and rewarding—all in preparation for engagement quickly as a decision maker, policymaker, board and commission member, or staff expert.
+Discussion of different opinions catalyzes reflection, deeper understanding and, often, new opinions.
+The experience is intense, challenging, and rewarding—all in preparation for engagement as a decision maker, policymaker, board or commission member, or staff expert.

-Gain from connection to 260 Arizonans who share the Flinn-Brown experience and commitment to public service
+Gain from connection to nearly 300 Arizonans who share the Flinn-Brown experience and commitment to public service

 Seminars, support, events, and a robust statewide Network